 Already, there is much more focus on the importance of caregiver well-being and how to sustain clinicians through extended emergencies, observed Amy Compton-Phillips, MD, executive vice president and chief clinical officer for Providence St. Joseph Health.
-“We have had mass shootings and we have had wildfires ... so we have had a lot of experience in dealing with calamity, but we haven’t had experience in dealing with a calamity that goes on for a year and half,” she said.
+“We have had mass shootings and we have had wildfires ... so we have had a lot of experience in dealing with calamity, but we haven’t had experience in dealing with a calamity that goes on for a year and half,” she observed.
 “We are figuring out how we sustain the people who are sustaining the patients and sustaining our communities so that we can continue to be resilient into the future.”

 Frontline clinicians are exhausted.
 Still, after passing through two COVID-19 waves (so far), Compton-Phillips sees resilience.
 “I think that attitude is really what has been sustaining [clinical staff] through this current wave ... they know that because they have done it before, they can do it again,” she said.